 - Use point in time metrics which consider the impact at one-time period versus over a full investment lifecycle

 Rockefeller Foundation (RF) emphases that the impact investing industry will continue to value metrics and measurements as the asset class, which has over the past decade grown to approximately US$250 billion market.

 Therefore, where should evaluators start?
-There are three key doorways that investors can go through to learn more about impact investing and about participating in the conduct of evaluations within the impact.
+The article by Jackson and Harji identifies at least three key doorways that investors and evaluators can go through to learn more about impact investing, and about participating in the conduct of evaluations within impact.